 Kathy and the Centerstage studio have been featured in two episodes of MTV's MADE.

 Allyson has had a passion for dance and the performing arts since the age of 3.
-She grew up dancing at Centerstage and was trained extensively in ballet, jazz, lyrical, and various style of tap including Leon Collins.
+She grew up dancing at Centerstage and was trained extensively in ballet, jazz, lyrical, and various styles of tap including Leon Collins.
 She was a member of the Centerstage Dance Company and earned many regional and national titles for performances in competitions.
-She was also a class assistant and an assistant teacher during her years at Centerstage and is a graduate of the Dance Education Training program provided by the Dance Teacher’s Club of Boston.
+She was also a class assistant and an associate teacher during her years at Centerstage and is a graduate of the Dance Education Training program provided by the Dance Teacher’s Club of Boston.

 During her college career, Allyson earned a degree in Public Relations and Marketing at Quinnipiac University.
-She was also a member of the QU Dance Company in which she both performed and choreographed for.
+She was also a member of the Dance Company in which she both performed and choreographed for.

 Upon graduating college, she relocated and began teaching and choreographing for a dance studio along the Shoreline of Connecticut.
 She taught at this studio and choreographed for their competition dance team for eight years.
-Allyson is an active member of the Dance Teachers Club of Boston and is a certified acro instructor through Acrobatic Arts.
+Currently, Allyson is an active member of the Dance Teachers Club of Boston and is a certified Acro instructor through Acrobatic Arts.

 Growing up, Mikaela danced at Centerstage Dance Academy and then moved on to study dance at college.
 She recently graduated from Springfield College in May 2014, with a Bachelors degree in Dance.
 While at Springfield, she was able to study under many notable choreographers in order to continue her dance education, while learning many valuable teaching skills.
 Mikaela has been teaching dance since 2009 in both dance studios, and public schools.
 Trained in tap, ballet, jazz, modern, and contemporary dance, Mikaela is always interested in learning more about these styles while sharing her current knowledge with other dancers.